 If you’re constantly buying books, why not get a library card?
 You’ll save $10-$20 per new book if you grab a used one from the library, and many libraries now allow you to rent e-books straight to your Kindle or another reading device, enabling you to get new material for free–without ever leaving home!

 The lightbulbs you grew up with are wasteful, but replacing them with new CFL bulbs will save you a ton on electric bills, and won’t need to replace them as often.
 It’s a win-win for you and the environment!
 Longer term, if you live in a sunny environment, try to find a house with lots of natural light–during the daytime, you’ll never have to turn on the lights!

-For more tips on how to save money while giving Mother Earth a helping hand, check out our recent article on thrifty ways to save the environment.
+For more tips on how to save money while giving Mother Earth a helping hand.

 Cut the cable cord.